 Looking for a discount? uShip offers:

 - Promo codes

 Does uShip Offer Insurance?

 uShip provides you with a range of options, and your actual customer experience will depend on the service you choose.
 However, the company does guarantee “great rates for all-risk, full-value cargo insurance”.
 That means that you will receive up to $500 compensation in the event that your goods are lost or damaged, especially when it is something worth much more than that in actual or sentimental value.

 The biggest problem with uShip is that the companies that bid on shipping projects on the site are not formally vetted, and this can cause headaches for customers, as noted by the reviews on the Better Business Bureau.

 - They offer great discounts.

-- They offer easy payment options.
+- Easy payment options.

-- They offer contact information.
+- Their contact information.

 As mentioned earlier, uShip does not actually get involved in any part of the shipping process, other than handling the introductions between customers and shippers, and processing the payments.
 The website saves you time in finding shipping companies, but it doesn’t necessarily save you the time to research and vet each company individual – a crucial step before entrusting anyone with your precious belongings.